Dr Katrina Lake

 I offer specialised Psychological Therapy to young people and adults in Sheffield and Birmingham, and across the UK.

-My fees are £125 per session for assessment and treatment, and I work with clients on a self-funded basis.
+My fee is £125 per session.
+I work with clients on a self-funded basis.

 Get in touch